-Is there another way to become a chemical engineer in Denmark?
+Is there another way to immigrate and work in Denmark as a chemical engineer?

 The above sections introduced how to immigrate to Denmark as a chemical engineer through a job offer.
 But there is another way, and it’s to study a related course in Denmark.